 how the Lord has healed, lead, consoled

-and basically done only what God can do for someone.
+and basically did only what God can do.

 Don’t worry about what you will say.